open-mmlab/mmpretrain/projects/fgia_accv2022_1st/README.md

 # Solution of FGIA ACCV 2022(1st Place)

-This is fine-tuning solution of the 1st Place Solution for Webly-supervised Fine-grained Recognition, refer to the ACCV workshop competition in https://www.cvmart.net/race/10412/base.
+This is fine-tuning part of the 1st Place Solution for Webly-supervised Fine-grained Recognition, refer to the ACCV workshop competition in https://www.cvmart.net/race/10412/base.

 ## Result